KenKundert/avendesora/doc/advanced.rst

 The string passed to *OTP* should be the value of SEED as output by the above script.
 The *interval* and *digits* are specific to *Authy*.

-Be aware that training Avendesora to output your Authy codes does not eliminate your need for the Authy application.
-Occasionally, an authorization request will be pushed to your Authy application to allow you to approve a transaction.
-Avendesora cannot provide this particular service.
-In the Authy parlance, Avendesora supports Authy Tokens, but not Authy Requests.
+Be aware that training *Avendesora* to output your *Authy* codes does not eliminate your need for the *Authy* application.
+Occasionally, an authorization request will be pushed to your *Authy* application to allow you to approve a transaction.  *Avendesora* cannot provide this particular service.
+In the *Authy* parlance, *Avendesora* supports *Authy Tokens*, but not *Authy Requests*.

 .. index::